PwrDetectorController

 If

-provides valid calibration data then the measured signal power will be corrected using this.
+apply_correctionis True andcal_dataprovides valid calibration data then the measured signal power will be corrected using this.

 - save_caldata(output_file)[source]